 Removing To Much Material – (ChipLoad) – This is a common issue as well for your CNC router bit burn marks on your wood sign.
 Removing more material than your CNC router bit can handle will stress the router bit and cause it to dull quickly as well it will cause deflections and undesired edges on your wood for your wood sign.

-Typically about an 1/4 of an inch of material is recommended for removal at one time depending on the router bit you are using.
-Of course check with the manufacture recommendations on the router bit you are using.
+Typically about 1/4 of an inch of material is recommended for removal at one time depending on the router bit you are using.
+Of course, check with the manufacture’s recommendations on the router bit you are using.

-Chipload per tooth (Cpt) – Defined is the amount of material, such as size which is removed with each flute per revolution.
-This is important to note as it is the key to the understanding Feeds and Speeds.
+Chip load per tooth (Cpt) – Defined is the amount of material, such as size which is removed with each flute per revolution.
+This is important to note as it is the key to understanding Feeds and Speeds.